ratix98/LibADLmidi-Banks/README.md

 # libADLmidi-Banks
-Banks used for adlmidi that I modified for use on a Real OPL3 enabled card.
+Banks used for adlmidi that I modified for use on a Soundcards with an OPL3 chip.

 # What this is

-A Simple home for every bank I modified for one OPL3 chip with the opl3 bank editor by Wohlstand.
-Each bank is heavily modified from DMXOPL from sneakernets so a few instruments will probably sound a little more hollow or weak.
-The results though seem to work out while listening.
+A Simple home for every bank I modified for the OPL3.
+I used the opl3 bank editor by Wohlstand.
+Each bank is heavily modified from existing sets so a few instruments will probably sound a little more hollow or weak.
+Alot of the wopl files i have uploaded here are not the greatest but it shows alot of improvements were made.
+The results though seem to work out while listening to it on vintage hardware.
 Housed here are Shareware versions of a few games that demostrate what the opl3 can do.
 For proper sound output in the shareware titles when using a soundblaster 16 or compatible you must set the dmxoption with the following on the commandline otherwise note cuts will happen.

 set dmxoption=-opl3